 Welcome to the blog journal about our week-long trip to Malta.
 Officially named the most LGBTQ+ friendly country in the world by Spartacus.
 Nestled in the heart of the Mediterranean Sea, the enchanting island of Malta offers a harmonious blend of rich history, picturesque landscapes, and a newly found allyship for the queer community.
 From Valletta, Mdina, Gozo, and the Three Cities – Cospicua, Senglea, and Vittoriosa – to the fishing village Marsaxlokk, we created lasting memories as a gay couple traveling.
 Join us as we take you on a journey by the highlights of Malta, infused with the spirit of EuroPride Valletta 2023.

 – paid collaboration with Visit Malta –

-Valletta – The Fortress City
+What makes Valletta – The Fortress City so unique?

-We found some great deals with flights worldwide as well as in and around Europe via Amsterdam (and return) with gay-friendly KLM Royal Dutch Airlines.
-That includes direct connections with KLM or their partner airlines, Air France and DELTA. *subject to availability / last check: 2023
+We have found some attractive offers for flights worldwide and in Europe via Amsterdam with the gay-friendly KLM Royal Dutch Airlines.
+These include direct connections with KLM or its partner airlines Air France and Delta Air Lines. *subject to availability / last check: Spring 2024

 No visit to Valletta is complete without a stroll down Republic Street, the city’s bustling main thoroughfare.
 Immerse yourself in the vibrant atmosphere as you browse through boutique shops, charming cafés, and local craft markets.
 And don’t be shy to explore one of the smaller side streets as well.
 We indulged ourselves in delicious pastizzi, traditional Maltese pastries, as we soaked in the energy of this lively atmosphere.